-As the days go by I see more and more people playing this game.
-I ask my friends and everyone gives me the same answer ‘You must play it is so addictive’.
+As the days go by, I see more and more people playing the game.
+I ask my friends and everyone gives me the same answer: “You must play it, it’s SO addictive”.
 At this point something strikes me – why would I want to get addicted to a game?
-Crack is addictive but no one thinks it’s a good idea to try that; ok that’s a little flippant but I’m sure you catch my drift.
+Drugs are addictive but no one thinks it’s a good idea to try and actively get addicted to them.
+A little flippant, but I’m sure you catch my drift.

-So I think, how addictive can it be?
-So I took the plunge and downloaded the (free) app from Play Store.
+Is started to think “How addictive can it really be?”
+So, I took the plunge and downloaded the (free) app from Play Store.
 Then things started to change.

 What is Candy Crush?

-To give a brief description you have to match 3 or more candies in a row to complete certain tasks (score related for example) to proceed to the next level.
-If you lose 3 lives you either have to wait for an allotted time to get more (the more you play the longer you have to wait), or pay for more lives (70p which is as much as a basic app).
-Now considering this is a free game from an outside perspective you may ask, why would you pay?
+To reach the next level, you have to match 3+ candies in a row (score-related).
+If you lose 3 lives, you have to wait to get more.
+The more you play, the longer you have to wait.
+You can also pay for more lives (70p which is as much as a basic app).
+Now, considering this is a free game. you may ask, why would you pay?

-Once engrossed in the game however you can see exactly why you would pay.
-In our rushed, ‘I want it now’ lifestyle, we are not accustomed to waiting, especially when it comes to how we interact with technology, then you reason to yourself, Oh ill just buy one life because I will beat the level next time.
+Once engrossed in the game however, you can see exactly why you would pay.
+In our ‘I want it now’ age, we are not accustomed to waiting.
+Especially when it comes to technology, it’s easy to reason with yourself, “I’ll just buy one life, because I will beat the level next time”.

-I found every spare moment was caught up with playing this game and I could see everyone else who plays also has a similar look of desperation when his or her lives had gone.
-It reminds me of when I was young and the look I found my friends had when the last 2p had gone from their pocket while playing the money push machines on the pier.
+I found every spare moment was caught up with playing this game and I could see everyone else who plays also has a similar look of desperation when their lives were gone.
+It reminded me of when I was young and the look my friends had when their last 2p had gone playing arcade games on the pier.

-What is it then that’s so engrossing about this game?
-I mean other games have been and gone but this seems to be catching on more than most while also making many spend money on virtual lives and power-ups which are used in an instant and need to be bought again in a matter of hours, or even minutes.
+What exactly is so engrossing about this game?
+Other games have been and gone but this seems to be catching on.
+Plus, it’s making people spend money on virtual lives and power-ups that need to be bought again in a matter of hours, or even minutes.

-Ultimately there is some skill involved but much of the game is luck.
-This is an interesting subject to look at as it shows why many of us are addicted to candy crush, essentially at the mercy of the game.
-As good as we think we are at the game if it does not supply the right candies or power-ups you cannot beat the level and this is what makes the game so addictive.
+Much of the game is luck.
+This is interesting subject to look at as it shows that we are essentially at the mercy of the game.
+No matter how good we think we are, if it doesn’t supply the right candies or power-ups you cannot beat the level.
+This is what makes the game so addictive.

 When we pull the lever and win some money, we experience a potent rush of pleasurable dopamine precisely because the reward was so unexpected.
 The clanging coins and flashing lights are like a surprising squirt of juice (dopamine).
 The end result is that we are transfixed by the slot machine, riveted by the fickle nature of its pay-outs.
 This ultimately leads to us thinking we have some effect on the outcome of the slot machine and we create superstitions based on this control we believe we have on the random payout.